solrmarc/custom_methods/VideoInfoMixin/README.md

      returns zero or more director's names for the video, with duplicates removed. e.g.  directors = custom(org.solrmarc.mixin.VideoInfoMixin), getVideoDirector

+Note: the Code for the getVideoDirector method and several helper methods it relies on contain accented characters and therefore you MUST specify UTF-8 when compiling it.
+If you are merely including it in the index_java/src directory of a SolrMarc installation for the code to be dynamically compiled, the corrct setting will be used, but if you are including this code in another project, unless you specify that the source file in UTF-8 errors will result.

 Note: the rest of these custom methods can be replaced with a new-style "simple" index specification, possibly with a complex translation map.